adrianoneres/svg-map-selector/README.md

 - All of them will only work if you also inform the `states` parameter.
 - You must separate them with a semi-colon.
-- You can also append multiple `select` options.
+- You can also append multiple `select` parameters.

 | Parameter       | Description                                                  | Default value | How to use                                                   |
 | --------------- | ------------------------------------------------------------ | ------------- | ------------------------------------------------------------ |